-In rapid prototyping, there are many materials suitable for achieving a quality job.
+There are many materials suitable for achieving a quality job in rapid prototyping.
 For example, common ones include metals and plastics.
 Every material you come across being used in rapid prototyping is better suitable for a particular process.
-For example, when you talk about metals, you talk about rapid prototyping processes such as CNC machining or sheet metal fabrication.
+For example, when you talk about metals, you talk about fast prototyping processes such as CNC machining or sheet metal fabrication.

 Common Materials You Can Use in Plastic Injection Molding

 The right material for custom injection molding depends on factors such as extrusion property, hardness, quality, compatibility, and, most importantly, cost.
 Based on these factors, selection might be a little daunting.
 However, the materials listed below are quite suitable.